 Symptoms of Psoriatic Arthritis

 Psoriatic arthritis symptoms may vary.
-For some, the onset of symptoms may be gradual and subtle; and for others, it may be sudden and dramatic.
+For some, the onset of symptoms may be gradual and subtle; for others, it may be sudden and dramatic.
 Generally, the signs and symptoms of psoriatic arthritis include some or all of the following:

 Discomfort, stiffness, pain, throbbing, swelling, or tenderness in one or more joints.